Meet261/Cultural-Diversity-in-Unequal-Societies-Sustained-Through-Cross-Cultural-Competence/README.md

 This project uses data and resources from [Cultural Diversity in Unequal Societies Sustained Through Cross-Cultural Competence and Identity Valuation](https://osf.io/a3yd4/).
 We acknowledge the contributions of the authors of the original project.
 Please refer to the [Cultural Diversity in Unequal Societies Sustained Through Cross-Cultural Competence and Identity Valuation](https://osf.io/a3yd4/) for more details.

+## Acknowledgments

+This project uses data and resources from [Data and R code for: "Collaboration enhances career progression in academic science, especially for female researchers"](https://osf.io/7v4ep/).
+We acknowledge the contributions of the authors of the original project.
+Please refer to the [Data and R code for: "Collaboration enhances career progression in academic science, especially for female researchers"](https://osf.io/7v4ep/) for more details.